oceanum/zarrio/docs/source/contributing.rst

 Thank You!
 ----------

-Thank you for contributing to zarrify!
+Thank you for contributing to zarrio!
 Your contributions help make this project better for everyone.